Unanimous Suppressor & NFA Decision Drops Immediately After DOJ Reverses Position! Big Consequences!

 What was the Fifth Circuit's ruling in US v.
 Peterson regarding suppressors?

-What is the current status of the US v.
-Peterson case?
+What are the potential implications of the US v.
+Peterson case for Second Amendment law?

-George Peterson was convicted for possessing an unregistered solvent trap, which was deemed a suppressor, following a large-scale law enforcement raid on his home-based FFL in Louisiana.
+George Peterson was convicted for possessing an unregistered solvent trap, which was classified as a suppressor under the National Firearms Act (NFA).
+This conviction stemmed from a raid on his home-based Federal Firearms License (FFL) business in Louisiana.

 Related News